Submandibular Gland Cancer

 Paralysis of the lower half of one side of the face

-If submandibular gland cancer invade the marginal mandibular branch of the facial nerve that moves the lower lip, there may be numbness, tingling, weakness, or even paralysis in that area.
-In this respect, weakness or paralysis of the lower half on one side of the face may be a sign of a submandibular gland cancer.
+If submandibular gland cancer invades the marginal mandibular branch of the facial nerve that moves the lower lip, there may be numbness, tingling, weakness, or even paralysis in that area.
+In this respect, weakness or paralysis of the lower half on one side of the face may be a sign of submandibular gland cancer.
 Such findings generally do not occur in benign tumors of the submandibular gland.

 Swollen lymph nodes in the neck on one side